Jordan Akins

-Jordan Nikemian Akins (born April 19, 1992) is an American football tight end for the Cleveland Browns of the National Football League.
-He played college football at UCF.
+Jordan Nikemian Akins (born April 19, 1992) is an American professional football tight end for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the UCF Knights.

-Early years
+Early life

 Akins graduated from Union Grove High School in McDonough, Georgia.
 He earned All-State honors as both a junior and senior, as well as All-Conference as a sophomore.
 He committed and signed to play football for the UCF Knights, choosing the Knights over schools such as LSU and Georgia.
 However, after being drafted by the Texas Rangers in the third round of the 2010 MLB Draft, he chose to pursue a baseball career instead of attending UCF and signed with the Rangers.
 Akins struggled in the minor leagues, hitting .218 over four seasons and never rising above high-A ball.
 He retired from baseball after the 2013 season and returned to play football at UCF.

 College career

 As a true freshman in 2014, Akins played in all 13 of UCF's games, catching 12 passes for 135 yards along with returning 15 kickoffs for 363 yards.

 Akins started the 2015 as a starter, but suffered a season-ending injury in UCF's third game against Furman.
 He elected to take a medical redshirt.

 As a redshirt sophomore in 2016, Akins once again played in all 13 of UCF's games, tallying 23 receptions for 347 yards and two touchdowns.

 Prior to the 2017 season, Akins was named to the John Mackey Award watch list.
 He played in 12 of UCF's 13 games, catching 32 passes for 515 yards and four touchdowns.
-After the season, Akins declared for the 2018 NFL Draft.
+After the season, Akins declared for the 2018 NFL draft.